simonfrey/mastodon_wordpress_autopost/autopost-to-mastodon/trunk/readme.txt

 == Credits ==

 = Mastodon PHP API =
-This project is using a [modified Mastodon PHP libary](https://github.com/L1am0/mastodon_wordpress_api) based on the work of [yks118](https://github.com/yks118/Mastodon-api-php)
+This project is using the [MastodonOAauthPHP libary](https://github.com/TheCodingCompany/MastodonOAuthPHP)

 = Graphics =
 Thanks to